People are afraid of a lot of different things.

 What: This 30 room, indoor haunt uses detailed sets, lighting, and massive special effects to create a one-of-a-kind haunted house experience.
 Carnage is also ADA accessible.
 Grab some food at a food truck or watch an outdoor movie as you wait for your chance at this terrifying experience.

-When: Open weekends through October 21 and Thursday-Sunday until October 29.
-Tickets start at $25 and are available for purchase here.
+When: Open weekends through October, plus Halloween.
+Tickets start at $30 and are available for purchase here.
 Parking is limited.

 Where: 3770 Refugee Rd, Columbus, OH 43232